ibm-cloud-docs/vpc/ppnlb-create.md

       Although you can attach more than one virtual server instance to a back-end pool, your Private Path load balancer provides regional availability and is resilient to zone failure even if a single subnet is selected.
       {: note}

     You do not need to create multiple Private Path load balancers or specify more than a single subnet to ensure resiliency to zone failure.
-Your subnet selection only impacts the IP-addresses associated with the load balancer.
+Your subnet selection only impacts the IP-addresses that are associated with the load balancer.
 For more information on how many virtual server instances you can attach to a back-end pool, see [Quotas and service limits for Private Path network load balancers](/docs/vpc?topic=vpc-quotas#ppnlb-quotas).

    You can edit attached members by clicking the Edit icon ![Edit icon](images/edit.png) in the row of the member you want to edit in the back-end pools table.
 You can also delete attached members by selecting the minus icon in the row of the member you want to delete.
    {: tip}